jakekara/QAC250/lectures/lecture08.md

 ### Midterm: Don't &#x1F631;

-**The midterm is an assessment of where you are.** The final is a chance to improve on those trouble areas.
+**The midterm is an assessment of where you are.** One data point does not tell the whole story.
+Now that we know what we can improve upn, the final is a chance to do so.

 ### What you want to see more of &#x1F52C;